tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 This appendix defines the **governance and advisory framework** for the YieldLoop platform.

-At launch, YieldLoop is **not a DAO** and does **not** grant binding governance authority to token holders or NFT holders.
-Decision-making authority is intentionally centralized within the YieldLoop team and its multisig to ensure operational safety, accountability, and regulatory clarity.
+At launch, YieldLoop is **not a DAO** and does **not** grant binding governance authority to token holders, NFT holders, or external participants.
+Decision-making authority is intentionally centralized within the YieldLoop team and its designated multisig to ensure operational safety, accountability, and regulatory clarity.

 This framework exists to:
-- Enable structured **advisory input**
+- Enable structured, bounded **advisory input**
-- Recognize trusted contributors
+- Recognize trusted contributors without conferring authority
-- Prevent implied ownership, oversight, or fiduciary authority
+- Prevent implied ownership, control, oversight, or fiduciary duty
-- Allow future governance evolution without promising it
+- Support future governance evolution **without promising it**

+Nothing in this appendix creates governance rights, enforceable claims, or expectations of compensation.

 ---